Ron DeSantis, the Republican who promises to shake up the US presidential race.

 Who is Ron DeSantis?

-DeSantis is now emerging as the biggest rival of former President Donald Trump in the Republican Party primary process to choose the candidate for the 2024 presidential elections.
+DeSantis is now emerging as the biggest rival of former President Donald Trump in the Republican Party primary processwho seek to choose the candidate for the 2024 presidential elections.

 The other declared candidates in that party’s race (Nikki Haley, Tim Scott and Asa Hutchinson) rarely top 5 percent of voting intentions in the polls, so everything points to a direct battle between the governor of Florida and Trump, the man who promoted it in 2018.